Nipple Sparing Breast Reconstruction Connecticut And Houston

 - Keeping the woman’s nipple and areola intact allowing for the most natural result;

-- Reducing breast reconstruction scarring, allowing Connecticut nipple sparing breast reconstruction patients to feel more confident about their reconstructed bodies, and
+- Reducing breast reconstruction scarring, allowing Houston nipple sparing breast reconstruction patients to feel more confident about their reconstructed bodies, and

 - Allowing for breast reconstruction with either a woman’s own body tissue, called a flap breast reconstruction, or a breast implant, called an implant-based breast reconstruction.